 Social therapeutic horticulture uses the concept of the garden as a protected and secure place to develop an individual’s ability to listen, to notice, to feel able to relax, and to feel positive and connected.

-Using gardening tasks and the growing cycle, our staff and volunteers work with participants to co-produce a set of activities for each individual or group, to improve their particular health needs and work on certain goals they want to achieve.
+Using gardening tasks and the growing cycle, our staff and volunteers work with individuals to co-produce a set of activities for each person or group, to improve their skills and wellbeing, and work towards the goals and outcomes they want to achieve.
 Decision making skills and planning are all part of this process.

 Recent studies have shown how beneficial nature-based interventions can be, particularly when used in a structured therapeutic way by trained experienced professionals.

 - Gardens and Health, implications for policy and practice – Kings Fund (2016)